QuentinRa/blog.quentinra.dev/info/java/index.md

 ## Introduction

-Java is a oriented-object language, excluding 8 primitives types, all other types are classes and their instances are objects.
+Java is an oriented-object language, excluding 8 primitives types, all other types are classes and their instances are objects.

 Java is compiled using a JDK with the ``javac`` command and is run using a JDK/JRE with the ``java`` command.
-JAVA is run on a virtual machine so your code will work on any OS, trough there may be some changes.
+JAVA is run on a virtual machine so your code will work on any OS, though there may be some changes.

-You got a lot of tutorials on the web as how you can install java but theses links to download a JDK might help.
-Still IDE like IntelliJ are downloading any version of Java you want when creating a project so no install required. **We are currently in Java16 or Java1.16**
+You got a lot of tutorials on the web as to how you can install java but these links to download a JDK might help.
+Still, IDEs like IntelliJ are downloading any version of Java you want when creating a project so no install required. **We are currently in Java16 or Java1.16**